browniebroke/browniebroke.com/src/posts/how-I-made-1000-of-website-more-secure.md

 }
 ```

-It all worked fine so I was going to add it to my other website, but then it strucked me that maybe I can push this to all websites built with Gatsby by contributing upstream, & multiply my impact!
+It all worked fine so I was going to add it to my other website, but then it struck me that maybe I can push this to all websites built with Gatsby by contributing upstream, & multiply my impact!
 A quick check for [gatsbyjs.org](https://gatsbyjs.org) showed similar results as my own sites:

 ![Gatsbyjs.org security headers report before](images/gasby-first-contrib/gatbsyjs-security-headers-before.png)

 ## Fixing 1000's of website at once

-So I went ahead and forked the repository on Github and quickly located [where the netlify plug-in](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-netlify) is located in their monorepo architecture.
+So I went ahead and forked the repository on Github and quickly located [where the Netlify plug-in](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-netlify) is located in their monorepo architecture.
 Once in there, the plug-in codebase is actually pretty small so it was not hard to find the entry point and where to make the change, [in their SECURITY_HEADERS constants](https://github.com/gatsbyjs/gatsby/blob/5ef65a4a8783a9a81c3680d532432a26d2f4a27d/packages/gatsby-plugin-netlify/src/constants.js#L19-L26):

 ```js
 export const SECURITY_HEADERS = {